Enter before 15 October!

 2024 - Call for projects

-Using artificial intelligence and a digital twin, guarantee the supply of drinking water in the municipalities and promote rainwater infiltration thanks to an innovative infiltration box.
-These are the functions of the two innovations recognised by the jury of the 6th edition of the BlueArk Challenge.
+Using artificial intelligence and a digital twin to guarantee drinking water supplies in municipalities and promote rainwater infiltration with an innovative infiltration box.
+These are the functions of the two innovations recognised by the jury of the 6th BlueArk Challenge.

 2022 - Call for projects

-Continuously monitoring wastewater using artificial intelligence, better quantifying the value of water via a digital tool, analysing water quality directly at its source using a connected container and avoiding water hammer in water pipes using an innovative solution: these four concrete ideas were rewarded in the fifth edition of the BlueArk Challenge.
+Continuously monitoring wastewater using artificial intelligence, better quantifying the value of water via a digital tool, analysing water quality directly at source using a connected container, and preventing water hammer in pipes using an innovative solution: these four concrete ideas were recognised at the fifth edition of the BlueArk Challenge.

 2021 - Call for projects

-A filter to remineralise rainwater collected in isolated high-altitude locations, dynamic valves integrated into the network and coupled with algorithms to prevent drinking water from stagnating, a microturbine for measuring and regulating irrigation flow that adapts, thanks to artificial intelligence, to the weather and the needs of the soil, and infrared cameras to determine the flow rates of streams: these four innovative concepts were recognised in the BlueArk Challenge 2021 call for solutions.
+A filter to remineralise rainwater collected in isolated high-altitude locations, dynamic valves integrated into the network and coupled with algorithms to prevent stagnation of drinking water, a microturbine for measuring and regulating irrigation flow that adapts to weather conditions and soil needs using artificial intelligence, and infrared cameras for determining torrent flow rates: these four innovative concepts were recognised in the BlueArk Challenge 2021 call for solutions.

 2020 - Call for projects

-No fewer than 59 companies took part in the BlueArk Challenge call for solutions, with the aim of improving water management.
-Of the 41 proposals submitted, five were awarded prizes by a jury of specialists.
-The winners each walk away with a cheque for CHF 10,000 and proactive support from the BlueArk Entremont Innovation Centre for the implementation of these promising solutions.
+No fewer than 59 companies took part in the BlueArk Challenge call for solutions aimed at improving water management.
+Of the 41 proposals submitted, five were selected by a jury of experts.
+The winners each received a cheque for CHF 10,000 and proactive support from the BlueArk Entremont Innovation Hub to implement their promising solutions.

 2019 - Hackathon

-For a weekend, the Bagnes region was transformed into the capital of water management!
+For one weekend, the Bagnes region was transformed into the capital of water management!
 Two major events on this theme (a hackathon and a conference) were organised at the Espace Saint-Marc in Le Châble, bringing together nearly 250 people.
-The Aquavision project, a computer solution that continuously determines the quality of the water in the network, won the second edition of the BlueArk Challenge hackathon.
-The thirty or so IT developers present worked tirelessly on six concrete challenges encountered in everyday life by professionals in the water sector.
-The Smart Water conference, which took place at the opening of the hackathon, welcomed more than a hundred people for its first edition.
-The two events were organised by the BlueArk Entremont Innovation Cluster, ALTIS Group and the Ark Foundation.
+The Aquavision project, an IT solution that continuously monitors water quality in the network, won the second edition of the BlueArk Challenge hackathon.
+The 30 or so IT developers in attendance worked tirelessly on six real-life challenges faced by water professionals on a daily basis.
+The Smart Water conference, which took place at the start of the hackathon, welcomed more than a hundred people for its first edition.
+Both events were organised by the BlueArk Entremont Innovation Cluster, ALTIS Group and the Ark Foundation.

 2019 - Hackathon

-The Naïade project, which uses a computer solution to manage a complex water network, won the first edition of the BlueArk Challenge, the hackathon dedicated to energy, on Saturday evening at Le Châble.
-Organised by the BlueArk Entremont Innovation Cluster, ALTIS Group, Services industriels de Monthey and The Ark Foundation, the event was attended by more than 100 people, including 55 developers.
-They worked flat out on 11 concrete challenges encountered in everyday life by professionals in the energy sector.
-Three other projects were rewarded at the end of 24 hours of intensive work.
+The Naïade project, which enables the management of a complex water network using an IT solution, won the first edition of the BlueArk Challenge, a hackathon dedicated to energy, on Saturday evening in Le Châble.
+Organised by the BlueArk Entremont Innovation Cluster, ALTIS Groupe, Monthey Industrial Services and The Ark Foundation, the event welcomed more than 100 people, including 55 developers.
+They worked tirelessly on 11 real-life challenges faced by energy professionals in their daily work.
+Three other projects were awarded prizes at the end of 24 hours of intensive work.

 Questions ?

-If you have any questions about the application process, the context, or any other subject related to the BlueArk Challenge,
+If you have any questions about the application process, the context, or any other topic related to the BlueArk Challenge,

 please contact us immediately at the following address: contact@blueark-challenge.ch